24/7 EMERGENCY +1 985 781 0804

 Eligible Applicants

-The following entities are eligible to apply as the lead entity:
+The following entities are eligible to apply as a lead entity of a coalition:

-The following entities are eligible to apply as non-lead members of a coalition:
+The following entities are eligible to participate as non-lead members of a coalition:

 A non-lead member may not be an agency or instrumentality of, or affiliated with, the lead member or another non-lead member in the same coalition.

-The Brownfield Assessment Coalition Grant will be awarded in the form of a cooperative agreement.
-Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by the selected recipients.
+Brownfield Assessment Coalition Grants will be awarded as cooperative agreements.
+Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by selected recipients.

-For examples of grant project accomplishments across the country, please see the EPA Brownfield Grant Recipients Success Stories.
-For more information on a range of brownfield funding topics, please refer to the FY24 FAQs.
+For examples of grant project accomplishments across the country, please see the EPA’s Brownfield Grant Recipients’ Success Stories.
+For more information on a range of brownfield funding topics, please refer to the EPA’s Brownfields Webpage

 Contact Information For a full list of EPA Regional Brownfield program contacts,